flyingzebra/mm2json/README.md

 The **XSLT export** function will take any XSLT (*Extensible Stylesheet Language Transformations*) file as input, and shape your export file accordingly.
 In this repo, I am publishing such an XSLT file that conveniently will allow you to export your mind maps to a multi-purpose .json file.

-e.g. I feed the exported .json files into a Google Apps Script, to generate mind maps on-the-fly within Google slides.
-My master mindmap still remains on Freemind, which I keep for editing, after which I can directly update my Google slides.
-I'm doing it this way because Freemind natively does not produce presentable, let alone visually attractive mind maps.
+example use: Freemind natively does not produce presentable, let alone visually attractive mind maps.
+By means of the XSLT file in this repo, the master document can be kept for editing on Freemind, after which it can be exported to .json and imported directly by a Google Apps Script in Google slides.

 # How to use ?